Observational constraints on 3-forms dark energy: A dark energy 3-form with a Gaussian potential

 \paragraph{Large-field branch: $D_1^{+}\!\to D_2^{+}\to B^{+}$.} The second trajectory, shown in the bottom row of Fig.~\ref{fig:3form-trajectory-multibranch}, evolves from $D_1^{+}$ towards the matter saddle $D_2^{+}$.
 This point also describes matter domination ($s\simeq 1$, $w_{\rm tot}\simeq 0$), but with a large field amplitude $v\approx 1$, so the 3-form is already displaced from the top of the potential at the beginning of the matter era.
 In contrast to the previous case, this branch does \emph{not} require fine-tuning: a wide range of initial conditions naturally drives the evolution toward $D_2^{+}$.
 After the matter phase, the system again converges smoothly towards the LSBR attractor $B^{+}$, revealing that the LSBR regime constitutes a robust far-future behaviour of the Gaussian 3-form model.
 This behaviour is also consistent with our observational fits, which favour the large-field branch over the fine-tuned small-field trajectory (see Section \ref{sec:fit}).
+The price to pay is of course the stability of the 3-form perturbation, as the 3-form remains far away from the top of the potential for the majority of the matter-dominated era.
+With the benefit of the hindsight from section~\ref{sec:evolution}, the system is dominated by the Hubble flow with $a^3 \chi \sim$ constant, leading to an extreme runaway scenario with a growth factor of $O (a_{\rm re}^{-2})$ where $a_{\rm re}$ is the scale factor at which the mode re-entered.
+Therefore, one should not interpret the 3-form as a valid perturbative description during the matter-dominated era in this branch.